rundimeco/spread_sheetIAA/README.md

 # spread_sheetIAA
-Inter Annotator Agreement on Excel/Calc/CSV files
+Inter Annotator Agreement on Excel/Calc/CSV files.

-Compares the annoations of 2+ files
+Compares the annotations present in 2+ files

+Designed for NER annotation but can probably used for other tasks

 Command line usage :
 - python get_iaa.py --> example on dummy_data